Samuel Heath Faucets Review & Rating Updated: 11/12/18

 We have been looking at Samuel Heath faucets for years, hoping to acquire one for an examination.
-Fortunately a generous reader agreed to let us examine her new Samuel Heath faucet provided we returned it unblemished.
+Fortunately, a generous reader agreed to let us examine her new Samuel Heath faucet provided we returned it unblemished.
 We were impressed.
 It was gorgeous — one of the most beautiful faucets we have ever seen — well made and impeccably finished.
 There is nothing about the quality of this faucet to complain of.

 The bath and kitchen hardware products are organized in 13 collections, some of which (Royal Crown Derby, Style Moderne, Fairfield, Xenon, Georgian and Antique) contain faucets well-coordinated with the other items in the collection.
 Others are hardware collections that do not include faucets.
 Styles range through most design eras from Victorian through contemporary.

 Samuel Heath's finishes are impeccable, thickly plated and hand polished to a deep luster.
 They vary by faucet.
 The company offers 14 finishes in total, but no faucet that we could find is available in all finishes.
 Some offer just chrome.
 Others chrome and nickel.
 A selector on the company website makes it fairly easy to figure out which faucets are available in which finishes.
 The faucets, however, are never pictured in any finish other than chrome, which makes it difficult to visualize how a faucet will look with a different finish.